benbaarber/squid/README.md

 1. **Build Your Simulation**:
    - Build the simulation that will run in the Squid workers
-   - Iteratively update your blueprint (the experiment configuration) and simulation logic
+   - Iteratively update your squid.toml (the experiment configuration or "blueprint") and simulation logic
    - Keep your CSV data format synchronized with your logic

 2. **Set Up and Validate Experiment**: